-We understand that behaviour is a form of communication and a learner's dysregulated behaviour is often a way of communicating that there is something that happening in their life or that they are experiencing trauma/past trauma.
-Many of our learners have complex needs and can present their own challenges, however, we will provide stability, consistency and care which will allow them to develop and thrive in safety.
-Staff recognise the difficulties that our learners face and will act with compassion, integrity and understanding in all interactions.
-Staff will ensure they implement effective management of behaviour and learning.
-Where sanctions are necessary, they will be issued consistently, fairly and the reason for the sanction and the future expectation will be explained.
+We understand that behaviour is a form of communication and a learner's dysregulated behaviour is often a way of communicating that there is something happening in their life or that they are experiencing trauma/past trauma.
+Many of our learners have complex needs and can present their own challenges, however, we will provide stability, consistency, and care which will allow them to develop and thrive in safety.
+Staff recognise the difficulties that our learners face and will act with compassion, integrity, and understanding in all interactions.
+Staff will ensure they implement effective support of behaviour and learning.
+Where sanctions are necessary, they will be issued consistently and fairly, with the reason for the sanction explained to the learner along with the future expectation.